Sun-Yuman/forest-vitality-carbon-decline/README.md

-# europe-forest-carbon-decline
+# forest vitality-Europe
-Code for the article 'Tree vitality decline and the slowing of European forest carbon storage': data preprocessing, analysis, and modeling scripts
+Code for the article 'Tree vitality decline': data preprocessing, analysis, and modeling scripts